PhobicRemnant/Machine-Learning-tests/SoulsBorne name generator/README.md

 ## Notes on v001

 Please note that the model is overfitted due to the small size of the learning set, it is unadvised to use a supervised learning model without dividing the dataset into a train and test populations.
-The good news is that there are more names to use in the SoulsBorne series, more character names will make a beter job at creating new names.
+The good news is that there are more names to use in the SoulsBorne series, more character names will make a better job at creating new names.
 If you try the model in the v001 version you can see that the names are strangely embedded (due to overfitting) into a sequence.

 Therefore, v002 will expand the dataset to be able to create strange names.
 Please be advised that the current nature of the project is not withing the boundaries of NPL.